 Chicxulub Pueblo

 Chicxulub Pueblo is inland, northeast of Mérida.
-It is a small Yucatecan town, not a beach.
-It suits travelers who are curious about the name Chicxulub, local town life, or a stop as part of a wider north-of-Mérida route.
+It is a local Yucatecan town rather than a beach destination.
+Visit if you are interested in the name Chicxulub, the crater connection, local town life, or a practical stop north of Mérida.

 Best overall option: drive yourself

-A rental car is the easiest way to visit either Chicxulub, especially if you want to stop for food, combine places, or return after sunset.
+A rental car is the simplest way to visit Chicxulub Puerto, especially if you want to stop for lunch, combine Progreso, carry beach gear, or return after sunset.

-For Chicxulub Puerto, the simplest route for most visitors is the Mérida–Progreso highway, then east along the coast from Progreso.
-From central Mérida, allow around 45–60 minutes in normal conditions.
-Clean driving estimates may be shorter, but from Centro, hotel pickup, parking, and weekend traffic can add time.
+From central Mérida, the easiest route to Chicxulub Puerto is usually the Mérida–Progreso highway, then east along the coast from Progreso.
+Allow around 45–60 minutes in normal conditions.
+From Centro, hotel pickup, parking, weekend traffic, and beach-day crowds can add time.

 Street and coastal view in Chicxulub Puerto, Yucatán